tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

 .. image:: /_static/images/centos-image.png

-Cloud ElasticSearch
+Cloud Elasticsearch
 -------------------

-In the clouid you will be running ElasticSearch on it's own EC2 instance.
+In the clouid you will be running Elasticsearch on it's own EC2 instance.

-* You will need to spin up a ``Ubuntu`` ``t2.medium`` EC2 instance to serve ElasticSearch (ElasticSearch requires lots of memory)
+* You will need to spin up a ``Ubuntu`` ``t2.medium`` EC2 instance to serve Elasticsearch (Elasticsearch requires lots of memory)
-* Use the ``startup_elasticsearch.sh`` `script <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/cloud/elastic_userdata.sh>`_ in the week6-starter project to configure a ``t2.medium`` machine.
+* Use the ``startup_Elasticsearch.sh`` `script <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/blob/week6-starter/cloud/elastic_userdata.sh>`_ in the week6-starter project to configure a ``t2.medium`` machine.
-* You can check on the status of ElasticSearch by sshing into the server and running ``$ journalctl -f -u elasticsearch``
+* You can check on the status of Elasticsearch by sshing into the server and running ``$ journalctl -f -u Elasticsearch``
-* If you get an "Out of Memory Exception", be sure to increase the heap size by setting ``Xms3g`` and ``Xmx4g`` in the ``/etc/elasticsearch/jvm.options`` file.
+* If you get an "Out of Memory Exception", be sure to increase the heap size by setting ``Xms3g`` and ``Xmx4g`` in the ``/etc/Elasticsearch/jvm.options`` file.

 Create and Populate the RDS
 ---------------------------

 You will need to spin up an "YourName-AdminMachine" to configure your RDS.
-You will likely use this same machine to populate your ElasticSearch instance.
+You will likely use this same machine to populate your Elasticsearch instance.

 1. Create CentOS EC2 named "YourName-ZikaAdminMachine"
 2. Install Postgresql